PHIL 100 T1:Introduction to Philosophy 3 sem. hrs.

 PHIL 312 H2b:DV:Political Philosophy 3 sem. hrs.

 A study of major philosophical positions concerning society's nature and purpose.
 Classical, Christian, Renaissance, Modern and Contemporary political and social philosophies are studied.
 Selected problems include the methods and norms of social organization, the relationship between the individual and society, law and rights, the goals and purposes of government, and the nature and role of a just state.
-Next offered F-17.
+Next offered Fall 2018 and Fall 2020.

 PHIL 315 H2b:Ancient/MedievalPhilosophy 3 sem. hrs.

-General survey of the major thinkers and issues of the ancient and hellenistic periods.
-Next offered F-17.
+General survey of the major thinkers and issues of the ancient and Hellenistic periods.
+Next offered Fall 2019.

 PHIL 316 H2b:Renaiss & Mod Philosophy 3 sem. hrs.

 General survey of the major thinkers and issues of the Renaissance and Modern periods.
-Next offered SP-18.
+Next offered Spring 2020.

 PHIL 317 H2b:Contemporary Philosophy 3 sem. hrs.

 General survey of the major thinkers and issues of the contemporary periods.
-Next offered F-18.
+Next offered Spring 2019.

 PHIL 350 H2b:Philosophy of Medicine 3 sem. hrs.